autocrossblog/autocrossblog.github.io/_posts/2016-01-03-tracking-down-no-fm-reception-in-a-2003-350z-pioneer-avh-x3700bhs.md

 permalink: tracking-down-no-fm-reception-in-a-2003-350z-pioneer-avh-x3700bhs
 image: PublishThumbnails/Open-Live-Writer/Tracking-down-no-FM-reception-in-a-2003-_13A5C/image_2.png
 categories: [ 350z, nissan ]
+description: Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest.
 ---

 When I picked up the 350z in Chattanooga back in November, I figured out that the radio wasn't great, the sound was weak, and it didn't appear to pick up any FM signals whatsoever.
 Over the Xmas weekend I decided it was time to rip into the car to remove the stock Bose amp and subwoofer (behind the driver's seat) as well as try to tack down why the FM reception was non-existent.

 The first step was to get into the subwoofer location behind the driver's seat, a quick screw driver inserted into the panelling to pop the cover off. pry and then pull it off.
 Once I removed the cover, I quickly found that the stock Bose setup had already been removed, I figured that might be the case, but wasn't 100% sure until we pulled the cover off.
 While in there I took the time to clean up some of the stray wiring that was in there, some exposed wires, and some live power wires that simply had electrical tape wrapped around them.